 - Or you may be the employer and purchase time from employees selling their labor to the end-user.

-But if you are able to stave fear off, and are able to put enough away for a new truck you might have the right stuff to be able to hire some help (employer).
-Then you’ll be in the position to gain more business.
-A one-guy-one-truck operation can only do one call at a time and most customers want it now.
+But if you are able to stave fear off and put enough money away for a new truck, you might have the right stuff to be able to hire some help (employer).
+Then you’ll be in a position to gain more business.
+A one-guy-one-truck operation can only do one call at a time, and most customers want it now.
 But be careful when you get in that position.
-When you hire help it becomes a whole new ball of worms.
-Not only will you need to be concerned about yourself and the bills but you’ll also have employees to think about.
+When you hire help, it becomes a whole new ball of worms.
+Not only will you need to be concerned about yourself and the bills, but you’ll also have employees to consider.

 You’ll drive yourself crazy wondering if your employees are doing right by your customers: Are they treating them right?
 Are they handling their car properly?
 Are they trashing your tow truck?
 Will they do damage to the customer’s car?
 Will they damage my truck?
 Are they courteous drivers as they flash your name in public?

-You’ll be equally as fearful of their safety.
-Will a texting trucker hit on of your drivers?
-Will a driver drop a car on his leg, arm, head?
+You’ll be equally as concerned for their safety.
+Will a texting trucker hit one of your drivers?
+Will a tow truck operator drop a car on his leg, arm, or head?
 All valid concerns…

 Sounds daunting, doesn’t it?

-Yes it can be overwhelming but what isn’t the first time out?
-The first time you drove a car, the first time you kissed a girl, the first time you shot a gun- all had learning curves, some more than others.
+Yes, it can be overwhelming, but what new endeavor doesn’t include a first-time out?
+The first time you drove a car, the first time you kissed a girl, the first time you shot a gun– all had learning curves, some more than others.
 The point is fear of the unknown didn’t stop you.
 You were undoubtedly apprehensive and cautious, which are natural protective measures designed to prevent us humans from screwing up.
-But you were able to overcome all these things…this too will pass.
+But you were able to overcome all these things…So this, too, will pass.

-Think about the old guys you know and respect who own towing companies.
+Think about the old guys you know and respect– who own towing companies.
 Can you picture them at 20 years old?
-Probably geeky awkward kids with no direction trying to get a handle on anything and towing just stuck.
+They were probably geeky, awkward kids with no direction, trying to get a handle on anything, and towing just stuck.
 Do you think they were scared when they started out on their own?
-Of course they were; fear is natural, if you aren’t experiencing fear you aren’t stretching yourself enough.
+Of course, they were; fear is natural, and if you aren’t experiencing fear, you aren’t stretching yourself enough.